danielbodnar/awesome-stars/BY-LANG.md

 ## Rust

+- [fluentci-io/cue-plugin](https://github.com/fluentci-io/cue-plugin) - Set up your CI/CD Pipeline with a specific version of cue
+- [fluentci-io/shell-plugin](https://github.com/fluentci-io/shell-plugin) - This plugin allows you to run shell commands in your FluentCI pipeline.
+- [fluentci-io/aws-plugin](https://github.com/fluentci-io/aws-plugin) - CI/CD Plugin for AWS CLI
+- [fluentci-io/services](https://github.com/fluentci-io/services) - Services are processes that run in the background and provide functionality that you might need to test or operate your application in a CI/CD pipeline.
 - [kkoomen/vim-doge](https://github.com/kkoomen/vim-doge) - (Do)cumentation (Ge)nerator for nearly 20 languages 📚 Generate proper code documentation with a single keypress. ⚡️🔥
 - [Byron/gitoxide](https://github.com/Byron/gitoxide) - An idiomatic, lean, fast & safe pure Rust implementation of Git
-- [kamu-data/kamu-cli](https://github.com/kamu-data/kamu-cli) - New generation decentralized data lake and a streaming data pipeline
+- [kamu-data/kamu-cli](https://github.com/kamu-data/kamu-cli) - Next-generation decentralized data lakehouse and a multi-party stream processing network
 - [PurpleBooth/git-mit](https://github.com/PurpleBooth/git-mit) - A git hook suite to supercharge your commits!
 Seamlessly pair program, tag issues, and craft stellar commit messages effortlessly.
 - [amritghimire/jira-terminal](https://github.com/amritghimire/jira-terminal) - The application that can be used for personal usage to manage jira from terminal.
 - [daido1976/gh-default-branch](https://github.com/daido1976/gh-default-branch) - GitHub CLI extension to show & rename the default branch.